Education in Islam: Modern education in Islam

 Pesantren are Islamic boarding schools found in Muslim countries like Indonesia, Malaysia, Thailand and the Philippines.
 These types of schools have received criticism for their tendency to focus more on religious subjects than secular school subjects, and in fact, pesantren taught primarily religious education until the late 1970s.
 Due to this focus, some have even accused these schools as being breeding grounds for Islamic extremism and terrorism.
 Others argue that pesantren teach secular subjects at the same level as any other school, steering students from extremism through education and opening the door for young Muslims of all backgrounds to go on to higher education and become involved in such fields as medicine, law, and the sciences.

+Modern education in Islam emphasizes the harmonious integration of religious and secular knowledge, guided by the principle of 'ilm (knowledge), which holds a central place in Islamic teachings.
+The Quran and Hadith encourage Muslims to seek knowledge throughout their lives, highlighting the value of both spiritual and worldly education.
+Today, modern Islamic education systems seek to balance traditional religious education with contemporary subjects, preparing individuals for challenges in a globalized world while adhering to Islamic ethical principles.
+Educational institutions in many Muslim-majority countries have adopted this model, aiming to foster both intellectual and moral development.
+Also, there are currently many programs in place to prepare Muslim teachers in various Muslim countries, which work to develop teaching skills and religious knowledge.
+These programs aim to create teachers who positively impact students' lives by promoting strong ethical values, social standards, and professional morals.

+In recent years, online platforms have further modernized Quran education, making it accessible globally through digital means.
+Websites and mobile applications now offer free Quran learning, live tutoring, and interactive tools for both children and adults.
+One example is Deen Guidance, an online platform that provides free Quran learning and Islamic studies, emphasizing accessibility for students worldwide.
+Such initiatives reflect a broader shift in modern Islamic education toward integrating technology with traditional learning, promoting inclusivity and lifelong learning opportunities for Muslims around the world.

 After 1975 reforms made by the Indonesian government, today many pesantren now include madrasas.
 Muslim poet and political activist Emha Ainun Najib studied at one of the more famous pesantren, called Gontor.
-Other notable alumni include Hidayat Nur Wahid, Hasyim Muzadi, and Abu Bakr Ba’asyir.
+Other notable alumni include Hidayat Nur Wahid, Hasyim Muzadi, and Abu Bakr Ba'asyir.